oroinc/documentation/user_doc/back_office/inventory/index.rst

 .. note:: Community Edition enables you to create one warehouse, while Enterprise Edition (EE) offers multi-warehouse management feature and allows sellers to add an unlimited number of warehouses.

 .. note::
-    See a short demo on `how to work with inventory and warehouses <https://www.oroinc.com/orocommerce/media-library/how-to-setup-inventory-and-warehouses>`_, or keep reading the sections below.
+    See a short demo on |how to work with inventory and warehouses|, or keep reading the sections below.

     .. raw:: html